 LONDON SCBWI BOOK CLUB

-This is an opportunity for London SCBWI’s to meet up and discuss a children’s book approximately every six weeks at a venue in central London.
+This is an opportunity for London SCBWI’s to meet up and discuss a children’s book approximately every six weeks in the basement cafe in Waterstones Piccadilly.

 LONDON PULSE EVENTS

 If you’re already published or self-published, the SCBWI PULSE events aim to provide you with talks, events and workshops to help the professional development of published authors.
 These sessions are led by our published SCBWI authors who are very generous in sharing their skills and experience.
 Debut authors can find out how to handle school visits and much, much more.
 There’s plenty being planned for 2019 so do look out for these on the WHAT”S ON page.

 LONDON ILLUSTRATOR EVENTS

 Do take a look at the page for illustrators to find out what events are planned for illustrators in 2019.

 SCBWI has a zero-tolerance policy against harassment of any kind.
 Any violation of this policy is actionable.